 I want to be able to work and I want to work in public service.
 In order to do that I would need to have DACA.
 I would need to have work authorization in this country.
 I feel like that’s what my education was for.
 My education wasn’t for me.
 My education was so that I could contribute to society.
 My education was so that I could give back to the community that has given me so much, to the country that has given me so much.

-This year I hope that our Congress and our President work to find a permanent solution to provide us [DACA recipients] a pathway to citizenship, to give us an opportunity to use our education, to use everything what we’ve learned in order to give back, in order to contribute, in order to provide for ourselves and our families and our communities.
+I hope that our Congress and our President work to find a permanent solution to provide DACA recipients a pathway to citizenship, to give us an opportunity to use our education, to use everything what we’ve learned in order to give back, in order to contribute, in order to provide for ourselves and our families and our communities.

-My name is Jose Manuel Santoyo.
-I was born in Michoacan, Mexico and came to the US when I was eight years old. “
+My name is José S. I was born in Michoacan, Mexico and came to the U.S. when I was eight years old.